 There is no need to buy special diabetic foods - ordinary everyday foods in the right balance are the key to diabetic control.
 Choosing the right foods, however, can make a big difference.

-You don't have to avoid sugar completely.
 As long as your everyday diet is healthy and generally low in sugar, some sweet food (in small portions) will do no harm, particularly if eaten as part of a meal.

 Sugary drinks can cause blood glucose levels to rise quickly, so choose sugar-free, diet or low-sugar squashes and fizzy drinks.